carlst99/PS2MapTool/README.md

 ## Tile/Stitching Information

 Each tile is 256x256 pixels in dimension.
 Tiles are present for four levels of detail (LODs), ranging from 0-3.
-LOD3 is comprised of 16 tiles, with each LOD increasing the tile count by four times, up to 1024 tiles for LOD0.
+LOD3 is comprised of 16 tiles, with each LOD multiplying the tile count by four, up to 1024 tiles for LOD0.

 To form a map from the tiles, the following process is used